Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Breaks of this kind will be noted on the examiners’/reviewer’s report form, especially in situations where the examiners/reviewers felt that your performance was adversely affected;

-- If you manage to complete your viva but feel that your overall performance has been significantly and detrimentally affected you should contact the Graduate School for advice about what to do next.
-If this happened during your final assessment viva you should contact the Graduate School Postgraduate Research Assessment Team.
-You will normally be asked to submit personal circumstances to the FRDC or RDAB explaining how you were affected.
+- If you manage to complete your viva but feel that your overall performance has been significantly and detrimentally affected, you should contact the Graduate School for advice about what to do next.
+If this happened during your final assessment viva, you should contact the Graduate School Postgraduate Research Assessment Team.
+You will normally be asked to submit a personal circumstances form to the FRDC or RDAB explaining how you were affected.

 - If you are too ill to continue and the examiners determine that the viva is not sufficiently complete, the viva/meeting will be halted and the examiners/reviewers will contact the Graduate School for further advice.
 Your viva may be re-arranged for another date as soon as possible after you are better.

 - Note, nervousness and anxiety is normal during a viva and will not normally be sufficient reason for halting or postponing the examination, but you may be offered a short break during the viva to collect yourself.
 If you are aware that you suffer from serious anxiety that is a recognised and ongoing health condition for which you have supporting evidence, you should contact the Graduate School at least six weeks prior to your viva so that reasonable adjustments can be discussed.

 Can I use self-certification for an illness affecting my submission or viva?